Overview: Every week, we spend one day learning about our topic through a book and related activities. Check out this weeks The Tiny Seed activities.

 I loved having a whole day planned around a book.
 I can’t wait to add more of these into our weekly schedule.
 The Tiny Seed Activities is part of the Spring theme in The Toddler Experience Curriculum.
-Click the image below to download a sample theme of the curriculum.

 Print & Play Calendar

 Simple, low prep activities that can be modified for toddlers and preschoolers on a simple calendar.
 No more worrying about how to keep the kids entertained.
 Just print and go!